BlockCertsAI/blockcertsai-sovereign-substrate-canon/README.md

 - No centralized data honeypots
 - No identity theft economy

-**This is not another chain.**
+This is not another chain.
-**It’s the foundation that replaces Web2 centralization and Web3 fragmentation with a Proof Economy that is built on protocol-level verification.**
+It’s the foundation that replaces Web2 centralization and Web3 fragmentation, enabling a Proof Economy built on protocol-level verification.

 ---